Do you know what corporate mega-giants like Microsoft, Adobe, and Google have in common?

 Customer demands a feature that your product doesn’t offer

-The competition in the SaaS market is stiff more than ever and as a result, every company is in a spree to launch product updates.
+The competition in the SaaS market is stiff more than ever and as a result, every company is on a spree to launch product updates.
 If your competitors are offering more features at the same price or at a slightly higher price, you will see customers switch.

-If you notice that a large number of subscribers have repeatedly asked for the same feature, you may want to rework on your product feature list and ask your developers to include the in-demand features.
+If you notice that a large number of subscribers have repeatedly asked for the same feature, you may want to rework your product feature list and ask your developers to include the in-demand features.

 - Unreliable Support